kevinptx/personal-blog/README.md

 # personal-blog

-## This Personal Blog Website is the first project of four projects for Udacity's Front End Developer Nanodegree
+## This Personal Blog Website is the first project of four projects for Udacity's Front End Developer Nanodegree <b>[Udacity's Front End Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011)</b>

 # Below are the critiera that must be met to pass: